timeteam/timeteam.github.io/_posts/Non_fiction/2019-12-17-to-explain-the-world.md

 > Any general principle of biology is what it is because of the fundamental princiles of physics together with historical accidents, which by definition can never be explained. (p.
 267)

-Maybe the only disappointment is that Weinberg outs himself in passing as a cat person, and it is true he does have that look (eyebrows?).
+Maybe the only disappointment is that Weinberg gratuitously outs himself as a cat person, and it is true he does have that look (eyebrows?).
 But he can convey his deep understanding of physics and science with effortless simplicity and it is a wonderful book.